Barbershop Websites: 20 Design Examples (2026)

 30-year brand with custom booking subdomain

 Rudy’s Barbershop has been open for 30 years across Oregon, Washington, and Georgia.
 The Shopify site leads with a video hero and integrates product sales alongside appointment booking.
-The brand positioning is “freedom of expression,” not precision grooming, and that shapes everything from the photography to the copy.
+The brand positioning is “freedom of expression,” not precision grooming, and you can tell.
+The photography and copy both lean countercultural.

 The booking flow uses a custom subdomain (book.rudysbarbershop.com) with a geographic flow: state, then location, then services.
 For a multi-state operation, that’s the right architecture.
 All haircut services include shampoo, mini scalp massage, and a hot towel.
 Walk-ins are welcome but booking is encouraged.